Post-Hospital Care After Pneumonia

-Even though pneumonia is a serious illness for most individuals contracting the disease, it can often be successfully treated at home.
-Seniors, however, or more specifically, those with compromised immune systems or other health issues, may require hospitalization.
-Because pneumonia causes fluid to be collected in the lungs as well as inflammation, seniors can experience difficulty in breathing.
-High fever and rapid heart rate often accompany the symptoms of pneumonia along with a cough and rapid, labored breathing.
+Even though pneumonia is a serious illness, it can often be successfully treated at home.
+Seniors, however, specifically, those with compromised immune systems or other health issues, may require hospitalization.

-The senior can expect a cough and general fatigue to last for some time after pneumonia subsides.
-It is essential for the senior to get ample sleep as well as proper nourishment during this time.
-If nighttime sleep is interrupted, encourage a nap during the day.
+Seniors can expect a cough and general fatigue to last for some time after pneumonia subsides.
+It is essential for them to get ample sleep as well as proper nourishment during this time.
 Rest helps the body's healing process just as maintaining a healthy diet can boost the immune system.
-It is important that the senior not smoke or venture outdoors if there is smoke from a fire in the air as this can hinder the breathing process and cause infection in the lungs.
-Alcohol consumption should be avoided as it can inhibit the effectiveness of antibiotics.
+It is important that the senior not smoke and avoid spending time outdoors if there is smoke from a fire.
+This type of air pollution can hinder the breathing process and cause infection in the lungs.
+Alcohol consumption should also be avoided as it can inhibit the effectiveness of antibiotics.